-Most Australian states and territories have enacted legislation to protect information privacy, but Australian law does not expressly protect the right to personal privacy in the broader sense, either through legislation or the common law.
-In addition, legislative protections of the privacy of personal information do not include breaches by individuals acting in a personal capacity.
+Most Australian states and territories have enacted legislation to protect information privacy.
+However, Australian law does not expressly protect the right to personal privacy in the broader sense, either through legislation or the common law.
+Also, legislative protections of the privacy of personal information do not include breaches by individuals acting in a personal capacity.

 On 25 September 1991, Australia agreed to be bound by the first optional protocol, which allows individuals whose countries are party to the UNICCPR and the protocol – and who have exhausted all domestic remedies (if any) – to submit a written communication to the United Nations Human Rights Committee (“HR Committee”).